 Mediation is more often used in personal or family disputes.
 In relation to business disputes, the parties would often agree to mediate first and then arbitrate if the parties cannot agree to a resolution under mediation.

-This purpose of this guide is to provide you with more details of arbitration, mediation and other forms of alternative dispute resolutions to enable the reader to make an informed choice for their documents or disputes.
+The purpose of this guide is to provide you with more details on arbitration, mediation and other forms of alternative dispute resolutions to enable the reader to make an informed choice for their documents or disputes.
 A number of model ADR clauses for different scenarios have also been included for your reference.

 Alternative Dispute Resolution refers to a private, voluntary process of dispute settlement, where parties agree to appoint a neutral third party to help them settle their disputes.
 It can speed up the dispute resolution process to ensure that progress is not hindered by the need to wait for the outcome of protracted litigation.